Notarized and Legalized Document

 Notaries have expenses to cover so their service is often not free.
 ServiceOntario provides a list of places where you can find a notary public, but fees may still be charged for the service.

 Yes – there are Canadian notaries that offer this service but always ensure that their signature is registered at Global Affairs Canada.
-Global Affairs Canada does not authenticate documents without a recognised signature.
-Without an authentication, you cannot legalize your document.
+Global Affairs Canada does not apostille documents without a recognized signature.

-Not much.
 The purpose of each is the same – to let another country know that a document was genuinely obtained.
-Different countries use different terms to refer to the authentication and legalization process.
-If you’re asked to present an apostilled document, it means that the country that is asking has signed The Hague Apostille Convention.
-Canada is not a signatory to this Convention so cannot issue apostilles.
-The Canadian alternative is called authentication and legalization.
+Different countries use different terms to refer to this process.

-You may also be asked for an attestation, especially if you’re moving to or doing business in the Middle East.
-This refers to the legalization part of the process, in which case you’d still need to submit your documents to Global Affairs Canada and the Embassy of the country that requested the document.
+Some countries, especially those in the Middle East, ask for an attestation.
+This refers to the legalization part of the process, in which case you’d still need to submit your documents for authentication in the country they were issued.

-It shouldn’t take long to obtain a notarization, however, as of May 1, 2022, Global Affairs Canada’s processing time for document authentication is 55 business days.
-This excludes mailing time, and the time it takes for the Embassy or consulate to complete the legalization step.
-The whole process can easily take from 8 to 10 weeks, more if you do not submit the correct documents.
+It shouldn’t take long to obtain a notarization, however, as of February 15, 2024, Global Affairs Canada’s Apostille processing time is 30 business days.
+This excludes mailing time.
+The whole process can easily take from 6 to 8 weeks, more if you do not submit the correct documents.

 If you prefer to speed up the process, you can choose to outsource your documents to experts who can navigate these steps accurately and efficiently.
-At Document Authentication Canada, we can get your document notarized, authenticated, legalized, and ready for use abroad quickly.
+At Document Authentication Canada, we can get your document notarized and apostilled (or authenticated and legalized), and ready for use abroad quickly.
 Get in touch with us for a free quote!

 Free Expert